Q. WHAT CAN I EXPECT?

 A. An acupuncturist is considered a primary care provider and a referral may or may not be required for insurance purposes.
 Many insurance companies do cover acupuncture treatment.
-Pacific Acupuncture Centeris a provider with Kaiser Permanente.
-Other insurance company such as blue cross blue shield, Anthem, Aetna, Blue Cross and others may or may not offer coverage for acupuncture treatments based on diagnosis and individual employer plans.
+Pacific Acupuncture Center is a provider with insurance companies such as Blue Cross Blue Shield, Anthem, Aetna, Blue Cross, Cigna and others may or may not offer coverage for acupuncture treatments based on diagnosis and individual employer plans.
 For more information on insurance, please contact either your insurance company or we are happy to verify your insurance for you.

 Q. DOES PACIFIC ACUPUNCTURE CENTER ACCEPTS WORKERS COMPENSATION?

 A. Yes, we are one of the selected clinics that are able to accept workers compensation cases.

 Q. DO I NEED TO SET AN APPOINTMENT PIRO TO MY VISIT?

 A. Yes, we highly recommend patients to book an appointment ahead to prevent inconvenient waiting period for you.

 Q. HOW MANY TREATMENTS DO I NEED?

 A. Since each person is unique, the number of treatments needed would vary.
 Different factors such as type of condition, whether the condition is chronic or acute, and the vitality of the individual. .